xiaoluo-whu/SP/README.md

                    nohup java -jar sp-service-1.0.0-SNAPSHOT.jar &
 	3.switch to sp-web/target, enter the following text in the command line
                    nohup java -jar sp-web-1.0.0-SNAPSHOT.jar &
-	4. then you can send http restful request from restlet or postman.
+	4. then you can send http RESTful request from Restlet or Postman.